 So the brightest autumn colors are produced when dry, sunny days are followed by cool, dry nights -- in other words the typical Vermont Fall weather!

-Copyright Three Mountain Inn, a Vermont bed & breakfast.
+Copyright Three Mountain Inn, a Vermont bed and breakfast near Stratton.
 All rights reserved.